-At Copthorne, we look to develop our pupils’ enquiring minds and in English, we read a range of novels, learn how to write for a range of different genres and even incorporate the media in our teaching of the subject.
-Our aim is to accelerate the confidence of our pupils, encouraging them to become thoughtful readers and writers.
+At Copthorne, we strive to develop our pupils’ enquiring minds.
+Through our English curriculum, we read a range of high-quality texts and learn how to write for a range of different genres.
+Our aim is to accelerate the confidence of our pupils, encouraging them to become thoughtful and empathetic readers and writers.